jasmine/jasmine.github.io/_tutorials/react_with_npm.md

 global.navigator = dom.window.navigator;
 ```

-In order to ensure these files are loaded first, we'll edit the `jasmine.json` file.
-The default location is in `spec/support`.
-We want these new helpers to be loaded before any other helpers, so we modify it like so:
+In order to ensure these files are loaded first, we'll edit `spec/support/jasmine.json`.
+We need the Babel helper to be loaded before any other helpers, so we modify it like so:

 ```json
 "helpers": [